 Your circumstances are considered individually and points awarded based on the information you provide in your SEAS application.
 Our SEAS calculator helps you estimate your adjusted ATAR: monash.edu/seas.
 But remember, this is just an estimate.

 What if I have applied for the Special Entry Access Scheme (SEAS) under other categories of disadvantage?

-The Monash Guarantee applies to students who are financially disadvantaged, are Indigenous Australians or are from a Monash under-represented school.
+The Monash Guarantee applies to students are who financially disadvantaged, are Indigenous Australians, live in a low socioeconomic area or are from a Monash under-represented school.

 How do I know if I come from a Monash-listed under-represented school?

 Monash has identified schools from all over Australia that are under-represented in higher education.
 If you attend one of these schools and achieve the required ATAR, you’ll be eligible for the Monash Guarantee.
 Find out if your school is on the Monash under-represented schools list.

 How do I know if I am considered to be financially disadvantaged?

 If you or your family have a low income you may be considered financially disadvantaged.
 This can be demonstrated in any of the following ways: